-Notes to the Financial Statements for the financial year ended 31 December 2021 (Continued)
+Notes to the Financial Statements for the financial year ended 31 December 2022 (Continued)

-29 Reserves (Continued)
+30 Reserves (Continued)

-- (d) Share-based payment reserve arose from Employee Ownership Plan, Long Term Incentive Plan ("LTIP"), the Group's and the Bank's share-based compensation benefits. - (e) Capital contribution by ultimate holding company is the cost of the ordinary shares and share options of the Group's and the Bank's awarded to eligible employees of the Group and the Bank. - (f) For debt instruments at FVOCI, changes in fair value are accumulated within the financial assets at FVOCI reserve within equity.
+- (c) Regulatory reserve of the Group is maintained by the Bank, which is transferred from the retained earnings, as an additional credit risk absorbent to ensure robustness on the financing impairment assessment methodology with the adoption of MFRS 9 beginning 1 January 2018. - BNM guideline on Financial Reporting for Islamic Banking Institutions requires banking institutions to maintain in aggregate, loss allowance for non-credit-impaired exposures and regulatory reserve of no less than 1% of total credit exposures, net of loss allowance for credit-impaired exposures. - (d) Share-based payment reserve arose from Employee Ownership Plan, Long Term Incentive Plan ("LTIP"), the Group's and the Bank's share-based compensation benefits. - (e) Capital contribution by ultimate holding company is the cost of the ordinary shares and share options of the Group's and the Bank's awarded to eligible employees of the Group and the Bank. - (f) For debt instruments at FVOCI, changes in fair value are accumulated within the financial assets at FVOCI reserve within equity.
 The accumulated changes in fair value are transferred to profit and loss when the investment is disposed of. - (g) Changes in fair value of financial liabilities designated at fair value relating to the Group's and the Bank's own credit risk are recognised in other comprehensive income.
 These changes are also accumulated within own credit risk reserve within equity.

-Notes to the Financial Statements for the financial year ended 31 December 2021 (Continued)
+Notes to the Financial Statements for the financial year ended 31 December 2022 (Continued)

-30 Restricted Agency Investment Account
+31 Restricted Agency Investment Account